Academics and Registration

 Course Load and Evaluation

-A normal undergraduate course load is 12-16 credits for semester students, and 6-10 credits for summer students.
-All non-degree students admitted in undergraduate status are required by U.S. immigration regulations to take a minimum of 12 credits each semester, or 6 credits in the summer, regardless of the level of coursework they are taking.
-All non-degree graduate students are required to take a minimum of 6 credits each semester.
+A normal undergraduate course load is 12-16 credits per semester.
+All exchange students are required by U.S. immigration regulations to take a minimum of 12 credits each semester, regardless of the level of coursework they are taking.

 Most courses at the University of Minnesota are two, three, or four credits.
 The number of credits is based on the number of hours you spend in class each week.
 For example, a four-credit class will meet four hours per week.
 You should expect two to three hours of work outside of class (reading, doing assignments, etc.) for each hour spent in class.